CHCAA-EDUX/Programming-for-the-Humanities-E21/CURRICULUM.md

 #### Coding Café: Basic Unix ####

-Using the Unix shell (command line interpreter) and terminal (text input/output environment) is an important tool for file managment, automationand client-server communication.
+Using the Unix shell (command line interpreter) and terminal (text input/output environment) is an important tool for file managment, automation and client-server communication.
 This café will introduce basic commands and shell scripting.

 ##### Reading #####